thomaslevesque/dotnet-project-templates/README.md

 # LibraryTemplate

-A template for a class library with build script, GitHub Actions workflows for build and release, etc.
+TODO: add description

-Note that for NuGet package publishing to work, you need to set the NUGET_API_KEY secret in your GitHub repository.
+TODO: for NuGet package publishing to work, set the NUGET_API_KEY secret in the GitHub repository